Homogenization of high-contrast composites under differential constraints: Admissible differential constraints

 $c$ being a constant depending on $\B$ (and hence on $\A$).
 Thanks to Lemma \ref{stm:sobolevext}, we obtain a bound in terms of the potential of $u$:

 for some $c\coloneqq c(d,p,\A,D,O)$.
 The conclusion is achieved by combining the above inequality with \eqref{eq:gradw}. \end{proof}

-Arguing as in the proof of Theorem \ref{stm:Aext}, we ground our study in the case of perforated domains on the seminal result in \cite{ACDP} about the extension of Sobolev functions.
-In what follows, we say that a set $D$ is $Q$-periodic if $D+z=D$ for every $z\in\Zd$ and we use the notation $\ep D$ for the $\ep$-homotetic set $\ep D\coloneqq\set{\ep x:\,x\in D}$.
+Arguing as in the proof of Theorem \ref{stm:Aext}, we ground the study about extensions from perforated domains on the corresponding result for Sobolev functions.
+When the perforations are detached from the boundary, the following holds: